Table of Contents

-34. Pay with free gift cards
+34. Pay with Free Gift Cards

 With Amazon, you can earn discounts when you choose a 5-day no rush shipping instead of quicker delivery.
 So if you're not in a rush, you can collect $1-$5 discounts per single order which you can use for future orders.
-Pretty neat.

-36. Clearance sites
+36. Use Clearance Cites

 Overstocked items and end of line products can come with truly massive discounts without any compromise on quality.
 With a bit of research, you can turn up clearance sites like Dog.com.
 Scour those places and see what you can use instead of buying what's in fashion.

-Saving Money on Dog Training Supplies
+How to Save on Dog Training Supplies

-37. Buy new on Amazon or eBay
+37. Buy New on Amazon, Chewy, Walmart or eBay

-39. Free tutorials
+39. Watch Free Tutorials

 There are hundreds of free, good quality dog training tutorials on YouTube.
 You can usually get a feel for the online trainer’s credibility from the comments below the video.

 Whether you’re shopping online or at your local pet store, take your time.
 There are many types of aids on the market.
 Some will be suited to your dog, others won’t.
 You won’t always get it right the first time, but you’ll save yourself time and money if you do.
 Ask yourself if the item is fit for the purpose, does it fit well, will it be comfortable, will it last?

-42. Buy second-hand
+42. Buy Pre-owned Things

 Dog owners often buy training aids that they only need for a short period of time.
-You can buy great quality ‘nearly new’ training leads, collars and harnesses for a fraction of the cost of new ones. eBay, Amazon and local Facebook pages are good places to start.
+You can find great quality ‘nearly new’ such as training leads, collars and harnesses for a fraction of the cost of new ones. eBay, Amazon and local Facebook pages are good places to start.

-43. Borrow or trade
+43. Borrow or Trade

 If you’re not sure what harness to go for, then maybe you know someone you could borrow one from.
 Try before you buy.
 You may even be able to borrow or trade gear to see you through your training phase.

-46. Coupon codes
+46. Use Coupon Codes

 Trawl through reviews of products on Amazon, and you’ll find a number of them given in exchange for a discounted or free product.
 Be one of those people.
-You don't have to review the product positively, because it's against Amazon's TOS, so give your most honest opinion, help other pet owners, and receive a free product!
+You don't have to review the product positively, because it's against Amazon's TOS.
+Give your most honest opinion, help other pet owners, and receive a free product.

 Some sites even give away free dog food samples and free dog supplies for you to try without you having to write a review.
-If you do, great!
-If not, well, nevermind…